johhansantana/firefox-tab-auto-closer/README.md

 1. Click the extension icon in the toolbar
 2. Set your desired time interval (in minutes or hours)
 3. Click "Save Settings"
-4. Tabs will automatically close after the specified time period
+4. Tabs will automatically close after being inactive for the specified time period

 ## Note

+- The countdown only starts when a tab becomes inactive (when you switch away from it)
-- The timer for each tab starts when the tab is created or activated
+- The timer pauses when you switch back to a tab
+- Pinned tabs are completely ignored by the extension
+- You can pin important tabs to prevent them from being closed
 - The extension will remember your settings between browser sessions
-- You can modify the time settings at any time through the popup interface

 ## Files Structure